-These courses are open to everyone to attend; Parents, teachers, school executives, principals, allied health and medical professionals as well as students.
+These courses are delivered Face to Face and are open to everyone to attend; parents, teachers, school executives, principals, allied health and medical professionals as well as students.
 These courses are held at RIDBC Renwick Centre, around Australia and in some international locations.

 These sessions offer the research and practical skills as well as networking opportunities.

-This course is intended to provide participants with the competencies required to assist in supporting students who are deaf or hard of hearing in the their learning environment.
+The course is intended to provide participants with the skills and competencies required to assist them in supporting students who are blind or have low vision in thier school.

-This course is intended to provide participants with the competencies required to assist in supporting students who are blind or have low vision in their learning environment.
+This course is intended to provide participants with the competencies required to assist in supporting students who are deaf or hard of hearing in their learning environment.